-- 1) Offer Supportive Measures in all cases (see below). - 2) Offer Supportive Measures Only because the reporting party does not want to proceed with a formal complaint. - 3) Initiate an Informal Resolution Process (e.g., facilitate dialogue, restorative practices, education, mediation, negotiated resolution), as appropriate. - 4) Initiate a Formal Investigation and Formal Resolution Process (upon submission of Formal Complaint).
+- Offer Supportive Measures Only because the reporting party does not want to proceed with a formal complaint. - Initiate an Informal Resolution Process (e.g., facilitate dialogue, restorative practices, education, mediation, negotiated resolution), as appropriate. - Initiate a Formal Investigation and Formal Resolution Process (upon submission of Formal Complaint).
 The University uses the formal resolution process to determine whether or not the Policy has been violated.
 If so, the University will promptly implement effective remedies and sanctions designed to ensure that it is not deliberately indifferent to harassment or discrimination, their potential recurrence, or their effects.

-Based on the facts of the report, the Director may refer the party to another department for assistance if the concern does not fall under the scope of the Policy.
+Based on the facts of the report, the Director may refer the party to another department for assistance of the concern does not fall under the scope of the Policy.